gildasmorvan/similar2logo/README.md

 * web technologies to produce portable simulations.

-To understand the philosophy of Similar2Logo, it may be interesting to first look at the [SIMILAR documentation](http://www.lgi2a.univ-artois.fr/~morvan/similar/docs/README.html) and read the papers about the [influences/reaction model](http://www.aaai.org/Papers/ICMAS/1996/ICMAS96-009.pdf), the [IRM4S (Influence/Reaction Principle for Multi-Agent Based Simulation) model](http://www.aamas-conference.org/Proceedings/aamas07/html/pdf/AAMAS07_0179_07a7765250ef7c3551a9eb0f13b75a58.pdf) and the [interaction-oriented modeling](https://hal.inria.fr/hal-00825534/document) approach.
+To understand the philosophy of Similar2Logo, it might be interesting to first look at the [SIMILAR documentation](http://www.lgi2a.univ-artois.fr/~morvan/similar/docs/README.html) and read the papers about the [influences/reaction model](http://www.aaai.org/Papers/ICMAS/1996/ICMAS96-009.pdf), the [IRM4S (Influence/Reaction Principle for Multi-Agent Based Simulation) model](http://www.aamas-conference.org/Proceedings/aamas07/html/pdf/AAMAS07_0179_07a7765250ef7c3551a9eb0f13b75a58.pdf) and the [interaction-oriented modeling](https://hal.inria.fr/hal-00825534/document) approach.

 ## Contents of the README